 Very cold water

-After lunch, many opted for a nap or to relax around the guest house.
+The river valley we walked through After lunch, many opted for a nap or to relax around the guest house.
 I took the opportunity to do my own hike straight up the mountain opposite to the guest house.
 It was a bit sketchy since I went up the rock face, but I made out all right.

 Guest house as viewed from my hike